Policy statement and procedures

 Definition and Examples of Direct Charging

-According to OMB A-21, consistency means that costs incurred for the same purpose, in "like circumstances," must be treated uniformly as either direct costs or as F&A costs.
+According to Uniform Guidance, consistency means that costs incurred for the same purpose, in "like circumstances," must be treated uniformly as either direct costs or as F&A costs.
 Certain types of costs (e.g., salaries of administrative and clerical staff, office supplies, postage, local telephone charges) are normally treated as F&A costs (indirect or overhead costs) and cannot be charged directly to sponsored projects unless "unlike circumstances" can be justified.

 - The expense is an allowable cost;